sethgonzales/humble_hectare/README.md

 - TODO: Make model DTOs to reduce data transfers
 - TODO: Complete CRUD for events
 - TODO: Fix validation for all forms.
 Need to validate on save and not clear the form.

+### 4/30/24

+- Played around with creating DTOs today.
+Made a varietal DTO and applied it to the varietal get.
+Would like to figure out how to apply this to the crop get included.
+- Fixed the bug with data validation!
+Just had to check through the docs again...
+Found a silly mistake with my on submit handler.